Is this unassuming kitchen spice the key to kidney health? Is ginger good for our kidneys if consumed in moderation?

 No research has been done to see if ginger is good for kidney stones.

 Ginger does have a fair amount of oxalate.
 And, most of that oxalate is soluble, which makes it more absorbable.
 (12) It is unlikely that eating or cooking with ginger will add a significant amount of oxalate to your diet.
-But, ginger supplements and extracts might.
+But, ginger supplements and extracts might add quite a bit of oxalate.
 I’d recommend avoiding ginger supplements if you have high urine oxalate.

 Risks of Taking Ginger

-There are some risks you should know before you add a lot of ginger to your diet.
+There are some risks you should be aware of before you add a lot of ginger to your diet.

 Blood Thinning

-Ginger has an anticoagulant effect.
-If you take a blood thinner, like coumadin, avoid ginger supplements.
+Ginger has an anticoagulant effect, which means it can help thin your blood.
+If you’re prescribed to take a blood thinner, such as coumadin, you should avoid ginger supplements.
 (13)

 Low Blood Pressure